-Interest Investment Year that Interest
+Year that Interest

-Company Rate Cost Accrual Ceased
+Company Interest Rate Investment Cost Accrual Ceased

+Contract Staffing 5% 141,400 2006

 G-Tec 8% 400,000 2004

 WineIsIt.com 10% 821,918 2005

-Interest from other investments - The increase in interest income is primarily due to higher yields on idle cash balances.
+Interest from other investments - The increase in interest income is primarily due to higher yields on idle cash balances and the fact that the cash balance is approximately \$1,529,000 higher than at September 30, 2006 then at September 30, 2005.

 Dividend and other investment income - Dividend income is comprised of distributions from Limited Liability Companies (LLC's) that the Corporation has invested in.
 The Corporation's investment agreements with certain LLC companies require the entities to distribute funds to the Corporation for payment of income taxes on its allocable share of the entities' profits.
 These dividends will fluctuate based upon the profitability of the entities and the timing of the distributions.
-Dividend income for the six months ended June 30, 2006 consisted of distributions from Topps Meat Company LLC (Topps) for \$17,647, Gemcor II, LLC (Gemcor) for \$7,833, Carolina Skiff LLC (Carolina Skiff ) for \$1,584 and Vanguard Modular Building Systems (Vanguard) for \$1,174.
-Dividend income for the six months ended

-June 30, 2005 consisted of distributions from Topps for \$16,719, Carolina Skiff for \$11,811 and Vanguard for \$1,174.
+Dividend income for the nine months ended September 30, 2006 consisted of distributions from Gemcor II, LLC (Gemcor) for \$159,087, Topps Meat Company LLC (Topps) for \$22,752, Carolina Skiff LLC (Carolina Skiff) for \$8,981 and Vanguard Modular Building Systems (Vanguard) for \$1,174.
+Dividend income for the nine months ended September 30, 2005 consisted of distributions from Topps for \$18,379, Carolina Skiff for \$11,811 and Vanguard for \$1,174.

 Other income - Other income consists of the revenue associated with the amortization of financing fees charged to the portfolio companies upon successful closing of Rand SBIC financing.
 The SBA regulations limit the amount of fees that can be charged to a portfolio company and the Corporation typically charges 1% to 3% to the portfolio concerns.
 These fees are amortized ratably over the life of the instrument associated with the fees.
+Upon the prepayment of a loan or debt security, any unamortized closing fees are recorded as income.
 The unamortized fees are carried on the balance sheet under Deferred Revenue.
 In addition, other income includes fees charged by the Corporation to its portfolio companies for attendance at the portfolio company board meetings.

-The slight increase in other income for the six months ended June 30, 2006 can be attributed to the fact that the Corporation charged closing fees on only 4 of the 14 investments generated through the Corporation in 2005 and the first six months of 2006.
+The increase in other income for the nine months ended September 30, 2006 can be attributed to the fact that the one of the portfolio companies of the Corporation, Concentrix, paid off its debt instrument early and therefore the remaining \$12,000 in unamortized closing fees were brought into income.
+In addition, the Corporation charged Concentrix an \$18,000 prepayment penalty fee and the income was included in this line item.
 The annualized financing fee income based on the existing portfolio will be approximately \$32,000 annually in 2006 and 2007 and less than \$10,000 annually thereafter.
-In addition board attendance fees are included in this line item and amounted to \$4,000 for the six months ended June 30, 2006 and \$3,000 for same period ending June 30, 2005.
+In addition board attendance fees are included in this line item and amounted to \$5,000 for the nine months ended September 30, 2006 and \$5,000 for same period ending September 30, 2005.